Zack Snyder's Justice League: Plot

-The team fight their way through the surrounding Parademons, with Superman arriving in time to subdue Steppenwolf.
-However, Victor fails to prevent the Unity, so Earth begins to be destroyed.
-To reverse time in order to provide Victor the necessary charge, Barry enters the Speed Force, allowing him and Superman to prevent the Unity.
+The team fights their way through the surrounding Parademons, with Superman arriving in time to subdue Steppenwolf.
+However, Victor fails to prevent the Unity, as Earth begins to be destroyed.
+Barry enters the Speed Force, which reverses time in order to provide Victor the necessary charge, allowing him and Superman to prevent the Unity.
 Working together, the team kills Steppenwolf, but Darkseid vows to return to Earth for the Anti-Life Equation.
 In the aftermath, Bruce and Diana make plans to set up a base of operations for the newly formed alliance at the desolated Wayne Manor.
 Clark resumes his double life in Metropolis, with Lois implied to be pregnant with his child.
-Arthur meets with Nuidis Vulko and Mera before going to see his father, (Note: Foreshadowing Aquaman (2018)) and Barry informs his erroneously convicted father in prison that he has acquired a job in Central City's police department.
+Arthur meets with Nuidis Vulko and Mera before going to see his father, (Note: As depicted in Aquaman (2018)) and Barry informs his erroneously convicted father in prison that he has acquired a job in Central City's police department.
 Victor is inspired by a message left by his father to realize his purpose in life.

 Later, Lex Luthor, who has escaped from Arkham Asylum, is visited on his yacht by Slade Wilson, to whom he reveals Batman's secret identity.
-At home, Bruce awakens from an apocalyptic dream of the future, (Note: Similar to the "Knightmare" scene in Batman v Superman: Dawn of Justice) in which he is amongst a resistance troop being hunted by a mind-controlled Superman.
-He receives a visit from the Martian Manhunter, who promises to help the Justice League prepare for Darkseid's return.
+At home, Bruce awakens from an apocalyptic dream of the future, (Note: Similar to the "Knightmare" scene in Batman v Superman: Dawn of Justice) in which he is amongst a resistance troop being hunted by a vengeful Superman, due to the implied death of Lois Lane, with Batman being blamed as responsible.
+Bruce receives a visit from the Martian Manhunter, who promises to help the Justice League prepare for Darkseid's return.